Renton F.C.: The glory years

-During the 1880s Renton were amongst the most powerful clubs in the country.
-They lifted the Scottish Cup for the first time in 1885, beating local rivals Vale of Leven in the final.
+During the 1880s Renton was amongst the most powerful clubs in the country.
+It lifted the Scottish Cup for the first time in 1885, beating local rivals Vale of Leven in the final.
 The 1886 final once again ended in defeat against Queen's Park, but Renton lifted the trophy for a second time in 1888 with an emphatic 6–1 win over Cambuslang, a winning margin that has never been exceeded in a Scottish Cup final.
 During this period, Renton also lifted another prestigious trophy of the era, the Glasgow Merchants' Charity Cup, four years in succession.
 During season 1886–87, Renton competed in the FA Cup.
-They defeated Accrington 1–0 at home in the first round.
-Following a 2–2 draw at home in the second round, they beat Blackburn Rovers 2–0 in a replay.
+It defeated Accrington 1–0 at home in the first round.
+Following a 2–2 draw at home in the second round, it beat Blackburn Rovers 2–0 in a replay.
 Preston ended their FA Cup run in the third round, winning 2–0 at Renton.

 Three months after their second Scottish Cup triumph, Renton returned to the scene, the second Hampden Park in Glasgow, to face FA Cup holders West Bromwich Albion in a challenge match billed as being for the "Championship of the United Kingdom and the World".
 The fixture was really no more than a friendly organised between the clubs, without any direct sanction from the respective national associations.
 Given there were no league competitions as yet, a meeting between the English and Scottish Cup winners could reasonably lay some claim to deciding the leading club in the UK (albeit without any opportunity for the Welsh or Irish equivalents to compete).
 When Renton won the World Cup, the footballing world was in its infancy in 1888, almost exclusively played by Scottish and English clubs.
-It was a World Cup Championship by default – nevertheless Renton’s claim is undisputed.
+It was a World Cup Championship by default – nevertheless Renton's claim is undisputed.
 A “Champion of the World” sign was proudly displayed on the pavilion at Tontine Park.
 The trophy can be found in the Hampden Park museum.